iwoodsawyer/qdigiplot/README.md

 # QDigiPlot
-GUI program for extracting data points from scanned image file of plot.
+QT GUI program for extracting data points from scanned image file of plot.

 Credits: Silk icons by FAMFAMFAM, see http://www.famfamfam.com